Table of Contents

 Washing your Substrate

-If you have a lot of gravel that you can clean, you may want to consider doing this without a high-pressure hose.
+If there are too many gravel, clean without a hose with high pressure.
 Some substrates (eg powdered coated gravels) do not perform well in this way and the water is very cloudy.
-Now that your substrate is clean you can put it in the tank.
+You can then add the substrate to the tank.

-Before adding water in your aquarium, you need to prepare it first.
-For preparing saltwater, use water that has undergone reverse osmosis and also use a de-chlorinator.
+The water that should be used must go through osmosis and in reverse, and also use a de-chlorinator.
 There are instructions on the packet that will guide you on how to do this and also ensuring you are using the right amount.